 Bob Wagner is the chapter president of the Headwaters Chapter of Minnesota Trout Unlimited.
 Living in the Bemidji area, Bob has been able to fine tune the art of fly fishing for both warmwater and coldwater species.
 He chases everything from muskies and bass to trout and steelhead.
 His tried and true techniques can be applied across the region and will get you fish on the line.
 He is an experienced woodworker and carver and his work is widely sought.
 Bob will be presenting programs on fly fishing for pike and beginner's fly fishing.www.riverwooddesign.net

-Monta is a teacher and the Chair of Fly Fishing Women of Minnesota.
+Monta is a teacher and the former Chair of Fly Fishing Women of Minnesota.
 She grew up trout fishing with her family in Michigan and Oregon.
-She took up fly fishing 16 years ago after discovering the trout streams of the Driftless area.
+She took up fly fishing 17 years ago after discovering the trout streams of the Driftless area.
 She has since spent many spring breaks with her brother, Mel Hayner, fishing the streams of SE Minnesota.
-Since joining Fly Fishing Women of Minnesota four years ago she has taught beginning fly fishing classes and became a mentor to club members and a mentor with the DNR Minnaqua fly fishing program.
+Since joining Fly Fishing Women of Minnesota she has taught beginning fly fishing classes and became a mentor to club members and a mentor with the DNR Minnaqua fly fishing program.